captn3m0/ideas/README.md

 Thought of this after spending a lot of time trying to migrate my Grafana/Gitea setups from sqlite to mysql and trying every solution in [this SO question](https://stackoverflow.com/questions/18671/quick-easy-way-to-migrate-sqlite3-to-mysql).

+# Tachiyomi Headless

+[Tachiyomi](https://github.com/inorichi/tachiyomi/) is a Android application written in Kotlin that scrapes comics from various web sources.
+A headless version of it would be great to have, replacing projects such as <https://github.com/evilhero/mylar> with something much more stable.

 ## Licence

 This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 Feel free to contribute via Pull Requests, or discuss ideas in Issues.
 Also feel free to use these ideas in making the Next Big Thing.
 I promise to send you a postcard if you ship one of these.